fix8/fix8/README.md

 * Fix8 statically supports nested components and groups to any depth.
 The Fix8 compiler and runtime library takes the pain out of using repeating groups.

 * Fix8 applications are fast.
-On production level hardware, client NewOrderSingle encode latency is now 2.2us, and ExecutionReport decode 4.5us.
+On production level hardware, client NewOrderSingle encode latency is now 2.1us, and ExecutionReport decode 3.2us.
 Without the framework overhead, NewOrderSingle encode latency is 1.4us.
 This is being continually improved.

 * Fix8 has been designed to be extended, customised or enhanced.
 If you have special requirements, Fix8 provides a flexible platform to develop your application on.

 * Fix8 supports field and value domain validation, mandatory/optional field assertion, field ordering, well-formedness testing, retransmission and standard session semantics.

 * Fix8 runs under industry standard Linux on IA32, x86-64, Itanium, PowerPC and ARMv7.
-It also now runs on *Windows*.
+It also now runs on *Windows* and *OSX*.
 Other \*NIX variants may work too.

 ## Directory Layout